 - In a separate bowl, mix together flour, sugar, salt, pepper, and baking powder.

 - Pour the wet ingredients into the dry ingredients and mix.
-The batter may be a little lumpy but that’s ok.
+The batter will be a little lumpy.

 - Place the batter in the refrigerator to rest for 10 minutes.